gozoro/ldap/README.md

 # ldap
-A simple tool for getting user data from LDAP
+A simple tool for getting user data from Active Directory.